DiegoMecke/Master_DataAnalytics/tensorflow/Image Segmentation with U-Net/README.md

 Lastly, there will be a short experiment on finetuning.

-Note: The dataset was to heavy to upload it on github.
-In the notebook you will find a cell commented which can be runned on Google Colab to obtain the dataset and run the project locally.
+Note: The dataset is to heavy to upload it on github.
+In the notebook you will find a cell commented which can be runned on Google Colab to obtain .zip file of the dataset to then run the project locally.